daisylb/django-pgtree/README.rst

 django-pgtree
 =============

-A generic model for storing heirachial data in trees, using `PostgreSQL's built-in ltree data type <ltree_>`_, plus a ltree field for you to use on your own models.
+A generic model for storing hierarchical data in trees, using `PostgreSQL's built-in ltree data type <ltree_>`_, plus a ltree field for you to use on your own models.

 Supports Django 2.0+ on Python 3.5+.